simonmichael/hledger/MANUAL.md

 - <a name="5551" />**can't load .so/.DLL for: ncursesw (/usr/lib/libncursesw.so: file too short)**
   (or similar): cf [GHC bug #5551](http://hackage.haskell.org/trac/ghc/ticket/5551).
-  Upgrade your GHC to 7.2.1, or try your luck with [this workaround](http://eclipsefp.github.com/faq.html).
+  Upgrade GHC to 7.2.1, or try your luck with [this workaround](http://eclipsefp.github.com/faq.html).

 - **ExitFailure 11**
   See